-An avid and passionate chamber musician, Lauren has held residencies at the Marlboro Music Festival, Chamberfest Cleveland, and The New York Festival of Song.
-Upcoming chamber music collaborations include projects with The Rosebud Quartet, Echo Chamber Toronto, The Aizuri Quartet, and a national tour with Musicians from Marlboro.
+Lauren is an avid and passionate chamber musician, and has held residencies at the Marlboro Music Festival, Chamberfest Cleveland, and The New York Festival of Song.
+Her upcoming chamber music collaborations include projects with The Hornby Island Festival, TaoArts Festival, Echo Chamber Toronto, The Rosebud Quartet, The Aizuri Quartet, and an international tour with Musicians from Marlboro.

 Lauren is the recipient of a 2016 Sullivan Foundation Career Development Grant.